OpenSUTD/community/PROJECT_NOMENCLATURE.md

 The objective is to ensure easier navigation through a naming convention that makes sense for typical use cases.

+## TLDR;

+* Use hyphens ("-") not underscores ("_")
+* Use logical naming conventions (use common sense, and keep in mind the large variety of repositories.
+Don't be too generic e.g. "AI-UROP")
+* Write good project descriptions and README.md

 ## Key Repositories
 ### Community